cbdevnet/signet/README.txt

 GOAL
 ----
-Have an easy way to sign keys on online as offline machines, by allowing import and export by multiple methods (eg. files, key servers)
+Have an easy way to sign keys on online as well as airgapped/offline machines, by allowing import and export by multiple methods (eg. files, key servers)

 BASIC OPERATION